Google reviews, Google logo

 By individual arrangement

-Fees are calculated daily on portfolio value and deducted monthly in arrears.
+Fees are calculated daily on portfolio value and deducted monthly in arrears, directly from your portfolio.
+You never receive a bill.
 All fees paid to Become Wealth are ordinarily tax deductible for taxpaying investors, subject to IRD rules and your circumstances.
 GST is usually only payable on 60% of the fee, which in many cases reduces the effective total cost further.

 The other costs in a Become Wealth portfolio